EchterAlsFake/PySide6-to-Android/README.md

 - DeadObjectException (Couldn't insert ... into...)
-If you see this, you can make yourself some coffee, turn on UK-Drill and try to find the error the next few months :) This error can be literally anything but most of the time it's because you are trying to access a resource that doesn't exist.
+If you see this, you can make yourself some coffee, turn on UK-Drill and try to find the error the next few months :) This error can be literally anything, but most of the time it's because you are trying to access a resource that doesn't exist.
 In my case it was a `logging.debug` function which made the whole application crash, because I couldn't access the `log.log` file for some reason.
 So, if you see the DeadObjectException I recommend you `STRONGLY` to go to [Debugging](#debugging) to find and fix the issue.